Exploring the Puget Sound by Boat

 This year was quite different because of Covid-19.

-Canada was no longer an option as their borders are still closed to the US.
+Canada was no longer an option as their borders were still closed to the US.
 And though we had planned to visit our favorite places in the San Juans, such as Roche Harbor, Stuart Island, Garrison Bay, and Indian Cove, which is on the southeast side of Shaw Island, we made the decision not to travel so far north this year.

 Instead, we explored some of the small towns we had never been to before.